Henry Stanley Plummer

-Henry Stanley Plummer (March 3, 1874 – December 31, 1936) was an American internist and endocrinologist who, along with William Mayo, Charles Mayo, Augustus Stinchfield, E. Starr Judd, Christopher Graham, and Donald Balfour founded Mayo Clinic.
-Plummer is also immortalized as the driving force behind the Plummer Building, which still stands as a part of the Clinic he helped establish.
+Henry Stanley Plummer (March 3, 1874 – December 31, 1936) was an American internist and endocrinologist.
+He, along with William Mayo, Charles Mayo, Augustus Stinchfield, E. Starr Judd, Christopher Graham, and Donald Balfour founded Mayo Clinic.
+Plummer is honored by the Plummer Building, which still stands as a part of the Clinic he helped establish.

 Biography

 Early life and education

-Plummer was born in Hamilton, Minnesota, to Dr. Albert Plummer (August 9, 1840 – March 20, 1912) and his wife Isabelle (née Steere; 26 September 1850 – 15 January 1936).
-He attended high school in Spring Valley, Minnesota, after which he attended the University of Minnesota for two years, then completed his course of study with a four-year term at the Chicago Medical College of Northwestern University, graduating in 1898.
-Afterward, he returned to Racine, Minnesota, to assist his father, Albert Plummer, with his private practice.
+Plummer was born in 1874 in Hamilton, Minnesota to Albert Plummer (August 9, 1840 – March 20, 1912) and his wife Isabelle Plummer (née Steere; September 26, 1850 – January 15, 1936).
+He went to high school in Spring Valley, Minnesota, after which he attended the University of Minnesota for two years and went on to complete his course of study with a four-year term at the Chicago Medical College of Northwestern University, graduating in 1898.
+He returned to Racine, Minnesota, after schooling, to assist his father with his private medical practice.

 Career

-Plummer became a partner in the Clinic's practice in 1901, and William Mayo would later quip that hiring Plummer was the best day's work he had ever done.
+Plummer became a partner in the Mayo Clinic's practice in 1901, and William Mayo would later quip that hiring Plummer was the "best day's work he had ever done".

 Plummer's work in internal medicine and endocrinology led to several important advances in the specialty.
 Such advances included identifying disorders, outlining diagnostic indications, and developing treatments.
 Plummer was crucial to the identification and description of Plummer-Vinson syndrome, Plummer's nail, Plummer's disease (the second-most common cause of hyperthyroidism after Graves' disease), and Plummer's sign (used for the diagnosis of Graves' disease).
 He also promoted treating goiters with iodine.

 In 1917, construction began on the Plummer House, the English Tudor mansion where Plummer and his family lived.
 The house was designed by Ellerbe & Round and boasted many innovations that were rare at the time.
 Daisy Plummer gave the furnished house and property to the Rochester Art Center in 1971.
 Her wish was that the house and grounds would be used by the people of Rochester and Clinic guests as a center for the arts.
 The house was later transferred to the Rochester Park and Recreation Department and is now used as a museum and a rental facility for special events.